Passing (sociology): Passing as non-disabled

-Individuals whose disabilities are "invisible," such as people with mental illness, intellectual or cognitive disabilities, or physical disabilities that are not immediately obvious to others such as IBS, Crohn's disease or ulcerative colitis, may choose whether or not to reveal their identity or to pass as "normal."
-While passing as non-disabled may protect against discrimination, it could also result in lack of support or accusations of faking.
+Individuals with invisible disabilities such as people with mental illness; intellectual or cognitive disabilities; or physical disabilities that are not immediately obvious to others such as IBS, Crohn's disease, or ulcerative colitis may choose whether or not to reveal their identity or to pass as "normal."
+Passing as non-disabled may protect against discrimination but may also result in lack of support or accusations of faking.

-Autistic people may employ strategies known as "masking" or "camouflaging" in order to pass as non-disabled.
-This can involve behavior like suppressing or redirecting repetitive movements, avoiding talking about one's interests, or faking a smile in an environment that feels uncomfortable or distressing.
+Autistic people may employ strategies known as "masking" or "camouflaging" to appear non-autistic.
+That can involve behavior like suppressing or redirecting repetitive movements (stimming), maintaining eye contact despite discomfort, mirroring the body language and tone of others, or scripting conversations.
 Masking may be done to reduce the risk of ostracism or abuse.
-Autistic masking is correlated with a higher risk of depression and suicide.
-It can also lead to exhaustion.
+Autistic masking is often exhausting and linked to adverse mental health outcomes such as burnout, depression, and suicide.
+However, that perspective has been challenged in a 2023 review of autistic masking by Valentina Petrolini, Ekaine Rodríguez-Armendariz, and Agustín Vicente who question whether all autistic people see "being autistic" as a central aspect of their identity and whether all autistic people are capable of truly hiding their autistic status.
+Both conditions, they argue, would have to be fulfilled for the analogy to hold and conclude that only a subgroup of autistic people experiences masking as passing.

 Individuals with visible physical impairments or disabilities, such as people with mobility impairment, including individuals who use wheelchairs or scooters, face greater challenges in concealing their disability.

-In a study on individuals' experience with prosthetics, the ability of users to be able to pass as if they were 'like everybody else' with their prosthetic based on the realistic or unrealistic appearance of the prosthetic was one factor in predicting whether patients would accept or reject prosthetic use.
-Though cosmetic prosthetics that, for example, were skin-colored or had the added appearance of veins, hair, and nails were often harder to adapt to and use, many expressed preference for them over more functional, more conspicuous prosthetics in order to maintain personal conceptions of social and bodily identity.
-One prosthesis-user characterized her device as one that could "maintain her humanness ('half way human'), which in turn prevented her, quite literally, from being seen to have an 'odd' body".
-Prosthesis-users also discussed wanting prosthetics that could help them maintain a walking gait that wouldn't attract stares and prosthetics that could be disguised or concealed under clothes in efforts to pass as able-bodied.
+In a study on individuals' experience with prosthetics, the ability of users to be able to pass as if they were "like everybody else" with their prosthetic based on the realistic or unrealistic appearance of the prosthetic was one factor in predicting whether patients would accept or reject prosthetic use.
+Cosmetic prosthetics that were, for example, skin-colored or had the added appearance of veins, hair, and nails were often harder to adapt to and use, but many individuals expressed a preference for them over more functional and more conspicuous prosthetics to maintain their personal conceptions of social and bodily identity.

+One user of prosthetics characterized her device as one that could "maintain her humanness ('half way human'), which in turn prevented her, quite literally, from being seen to have an 'odd' body."
+Users also discussed wanting prosthetics that could help them maintain a walking gait, which would attract no stares and prosthetics that could be disguised or concealed under clothes in efforts to pass as non-disabled.